-Primary & secondary: All children must stay in school until 16.
+Primary and secondary: All children must stay in school until 16.
 On completing primary education, they transfer to secondary level where they sit Junior Certificate exams after three years.
 Students can continue on to the Leaving Certificate exam which takes a further two to three years.
 Resources for non-English speaking children are normally provided.

 Adults: Adults can avail of free English language and literacy classes (these are available in your local Education and Training Board (ETB), and from a number of organisations, e.g. Failte Isteach).
-Adults are entitled to free approved Post-Leaving Certificate (PLC) courses the Vocational Training Opportunities Scheme (VTOS)
+Adults are entitled to free, approved, Post-Leaving Certificate (PLC) courses under the Vocational Training Opportunities Scheme (VTOS).

 Third-level: Refugees and those with leave to remain are entitled to free third-level education if they have lived in Ireland for three years or more.
 They may also qualify for maintenance grants, scholarships or Access courses, e.g. the University of Sanctuary Scholarships specifically offered to asylum seekers and refugees.